 ‘OCD’ refers to a psychiatric diagnosis: Obsessive Compulsive Disorder.
-I rarely use diagnosis (you can read why here) but I thought it would be helpful to use the term in this article because it’s often used in conversation.
+At Share Resolve we rarely use diagnosis (you can read why here) but we have included the term in this article article because it’s often used in conversation.

 People incorrectly use the the term OCD to refer to people who like to keep things neat and tidy.
 Many people like being tidy and it doesn’t cause them any distress.
 We would only say that someone has OCD if it is getting in the way of their lives.

 People with OCD feel that they have to do certain behaviours repeatedly in order to avoid something terrible happening.
 This often because they become deeply troubled by a thought.